In this post, I share my diary of how I did a one week fast and survived.

 Well, it went better than expected.
-I went in, got what I needed and left.
-I didn’t roam the aisles like I usually do, or place extra items in my cart that I didn’t need.
+I went in, got what I needed, and left instead of roaming the aisles like I usually do, or placing extra items in my cart that I didn’t need.
 I was shocked and proud.

 After I arrived home, I went to do my Body Beast chest workout, and it was lousy.
 I could barely lift anything past 15lbs.
 I had no motivation or desire to exercise.

 The rest of the day I spent in the kitchen, cooking.